kospiotr/kospiotr.github.io/wiki/dependency-injection.md

 ```

 When dependencies graph is getting bigger it is worth to use some kind of framework to manage its dependencies configuration.

+# Profits - Maintainability

+Code now:

+* Is much more readable
+* Is much better fragmented and decoupled
+* Is much more cohesive
+* Is much better encapsulated
+* Has better responsibility, is reusable
+* Is better testable
+* Has explicit dependencies
+* Can be easier documented

+Are you convinced?

+# Real life

+Many folks don't realize that your dependencies chain can become nested, and it quickly
+becomes unwieldy to wire them up manually.
+Even with factories, the duplication of your code
+is just not worth it.

+The most valuable benefit of using an IoC container is that you can have a configuration switch
+in one place which lets you change between, say, test mode and production mode.

+Centralize the configuration of your dependencies.

+Polymorphism for plugability: with DI you can inject dependency into the code without explicitly knowing how the
+functionality is actually working.
+For example: your class might get a ```ILog``` interface injected
+so that it can write logs.
+Since the class works with the ```ILog``` interface, it would be possible to
+implement a ```FileLog```, ```MemoryLog``` or a ```DatabaseLog``` & inject this into your class.
+Any of these
+implementation will work fine as long as they implement the ```ILog``` interface

 #DI Frameworks